wobsoriano/numix/README.md

 </template>
 ```

-When you access this page (on a fresh reload), you'll get 2 requests:
+When you access this page (on a hard reload), you'll get 2 requests:

 1. http://localhost:3000/products/1
 2. http://localhost:3000/products/1?_data=products-id